top of page

 Ensembles who have performed and commissioned him include the Asko Ensemble, BBC PO, BBC Singers, Chamber Domaine, Chicago Symphony Orchestra (MusicNOW), Chroma, Composer’s Ensemble, Endymion, Explore Ensemble, Fukio Saxophone Quartet, Italian Radio Orchestra, Lontano, Mercury Quartet, Nash Ensemble, Nomad Ensemble (Tokyo), Ojai Festival Orchestra, Ossian Ensemble, Philharmonia Orchestra (Music for Today), Tokyo Sinfonietta, TranSimfonia Strings and Tre Voci.

-Conductors of his work include Stefan Asbury, George Benjamin, Martyn Brabbins, Hugh Brunt, Yasuaki Itakura, Oliver Knussen, Brad Lubman, Diego Masson, Pascal Rophe, Clark Rundell, Pierre Andre-Valade and Peter Weigold and musicians who have performed his works include Colin Alexander, Claire Booth, Pietro Doronzo, Andrew Forbes, Nathanael Gubler, Rolf Hind, Melinda Maxwell, Sara Minelli, Craig Ogden, Jean Rigby, Alastair Stout and Ryan Wigglesworth.
+Conductors of his work include Stefan Asbury, George Benjamin, Martyn Brabbins, Hugh Brunt, Yasuaki Itakura, Oliver Knussen, Tim Lines, Brad Lubman, Diego Masson, Pascal Rophe, Clark Rundell, Pierre Andre-Valade and Peter Weigold and musicians who have performed his works include Colin Alexander, Claire Booth, Pietro Doronzo, Andrew Forbes, Nathanael Gubler, Rolf Hind, Melinda Maxwell, Sara Minelli, Craig Ogden, Lauren Redhead, Jean Rigby, Alastair Stout, Ryan Wigglesworth and Anian Wiedner.

 His works have been broadcast on BBC Radio 3 as well as in Belgium, Japan, Sweden, Romania, Italy and USA.
-Recordings include Caught (Composer's Ensemble/NMC), Testament (London Sinfonietta/LS Recordings), tss’k’haa (Roderick Williams/NMC) and 50 Florentine Breaths (Sara Minelli/EMA).
-In October 2023 October House Records release recordings of Menhir (Fukio Quartet), Ash Relics (Ossian Ensemble) and Templum (Anian Wiedner).
+Recordings include Caught, Testament, tss’k’haa and 50 Florentine Breaths.
+In October 2023 October House Records released recordings of Menhir, Ash Relics and Templum.

-His teachers included Simon Bainbridge, Simon Holt, David Lumsdaine, Malcolm Williamson and Peter Weigold, alongside Louis Andriessen, Lou Harrison and Magnus Lindberg.
+His eclectic group of teachers included Simon Bainbridge, Simon Holt, David Lumsdaine, Malcolm Williamson and Peter Weigold, alongside Louis Andriessen and Lou Harrison.

 Jonathan has taught at the Royal College of Music since 2005, leading the Masters composition course from 2007 - 2022.
-From 2013 - 2020 he oversaw the Composer's Studio Ensemble, conducting contemporary music specialists in performances of dozens of student pieces and from 2009 - 2022 he led the weekly RCM Free Improvisation group.
+From 2013 - 2020 he oversaw the Composer's Studio Ensemble, conducting contemporary music specialists in performances of dozens of student pieces and from 2009 - 2022 he led the weekly RCM Free Improvisation Group.
 Prior to joining the RCM he taught at King's College London and the Purcell School.
-He's given lectures on his work at City University, Gresham's College, Oxford University, RAM and RNCM and has led educational projects for the South Bank.
-In 2007 - 2012 he co-led the Leverhulme LPO young composer's scheme with Mark Anthony Turnage, whilst in 2016 and 2017 he was guest teacher at the Ionian University in Corfu and in 2023 at the Milan Conservatory.
-In 2018 Jonathan was awarded a Fellowship by the RCM and in 2022 he was appointed Head of Composition.
+He's guest lectured at Boston University, City University, Gresham's College, Oxford University, RAM and RNCM and has had residencies at the Ionian University in Corfu (2016 and 2017) and at the Milan Conservatoire (2023).
+He's led educational projects for the South Bank and from 2007 - 2012 he co-led the Leverhulme LPO Young Composer's scheme with Mark Anthony Turnage.
+Having been awarded a Fellowship by the RCM in 2018, Jonathan was appointed Head of Composition in 2022 and was appointed to a Personal Chair in 2024.
+His works are published by Composers Edition and Ricordi.

 bottom of page